 Do I need a distress beacon?

 All recreational vessels heading out more than two nautical miles from the coast are required to carry an approved 406 Mhz emergency position indicating radio beacon (EPIRB).
-However, it is recommended that all vessels venturing into coastal waters carry one.
+However, it is recommended that all vessels regardless of where they operate carry one.
 Read more about EPIRBs

 How do I safely dispose of flares and distress beacons?

 Contact your local police station to see if they will accept your expired flares.

 Distress beacons must be disabled before disposal.
-Check the EPIRB/PLB manufacturer's instructions for disablement, and see if your local battery store or waste/recycling facility can take the battery.
+Check the EPIRB or personal locater beacon (PLB) manufacturer's instructions for disablement and see if your local battery store or waste/recycling facility can take the battery.